 FUTURE BOSTON MARATHONS

-ANSWER: The qualifying window for the 2015 Boston Marathon opened on September 14, 2013.
-The registration dates for the 2015 Boston Marathon have not yet been announced.
-The qualifying window for the 2016 Boston Marathon will be announced near the registration period for the 2015 Boston Marathon.
+(A) The qualifying window for the 2016 Boston Marathon opened on September 13, 2014.
 The registration dates for the 2016 Boston Marathon have not yet been announced.
+The qualifying window for the 2017 Boston Marathon will be announced near the registration period for the 2016 Boston Marathon.
 For more information on qualifying for the Boston Marathon, please visit http://www.baa.org/races/boston-marathon/participant-information/qualifying.aspx.

 ALONG THE COURSE ON RACE DAY

-QUESTION: What will happen to me if I am found to be an unauthorized participant (also referred to as a “bandit runner”)?
+(Q) What will happen to me if I am found to be an unauthorized participant - also referred to as a “bandit runner”?